Apocalypse (Bottom): Plot

-That night, as Richie is visited by the Grim Reaper, who informs him that he is going to hell.
-Richie pleads for his life, failing to notice that Death seems to have trouble with his mobility.
-It is revealed to the audience that Death is in fact Eddie on stilts in a robe.
+That night, Richie is visited by the Grim Reaper, who informs him that he is going to hell.
+Richie pleads for his life, failing to notice that "Death" seems to have trouble with his mobility.
+It is revealed to the audience that "Death" is in fact sneaky Eddie on stilts in a robe.

-Richie offers to play chess for his soul but 'Death' refuses, claiming he doesn't know the rules.
-He also refuses to play Cluedo because Richie always looks at the mystery cards.
-Eventually, Richie beats 'Death' in a game of I spy.
-'Death' agrees to allow Richie to live in return for Eddie's return to the flat, the remaining £300 and the secret copy of 'girly world' magazine hidden under Richie's bed.
-'Death' joyfully run-off the money and Richie's magazine but carelessly trips on the stairs breaking his stilts; Eddie is uncloaked and exposed to a furious Richie who is about to give his treacherous flatmate a fist.
+Richie offers to play chess for his soul but "Death" refuses, claiming he does not know the rules.
+He also refuses to play Cluedo because Richie always cheat and looks at the mystery cards.
+Eventually, Richie beats "Death" in a game of I spy.
+"Death" agrees to allow Richie to live in return for Eddie's return to the flat, the remaining £300 and the secret copy of Girly World magazine hidden under Richie's bed.
+"Death" joyfully runs off with the money and Richie's magazine but carelessly trips on the stairs, breaking his stilts; Eddie is uncloaked and exposed to furious Richie, who is about to give his treacherous flatmate a punch.

-While Richie and Eddie argue, the shooting-gallery stallholder kicks the door down looking for Richie, as he has come to return his missing wallet.
-They realise that it was the fortune teller who stole Richie's wallet, and therefore knew of its contents – the forged driving licence and Julia Somerville nude collage.
-The stallholder takes the £300 to pay for his eye operation and Richie's girly world magazine; as the stallholder is about to leave, Richie asks him if he would like to kick Eddie in the bollocks which he gladly does.
+While Richie and Eddie argue, the shooting gallery stallholder breaks the door down looking for Richie, as he has come to return his missing wallet.
+They realise that it was the fortune teller who stole Richie's wallet, and therefore knew of its contents – the forged driving licence and nude collage of Julia Somerville.
+The stallholder takes the £300 to pay for his eye operation and Richie's girly world magazine; as the stallholder is about to leave, Richie asks him if he would like to "kick Eddie in the bollocks", which he gladly does. ending the episode with Eddie painfully get kicked.

 DVD edit

 DVD releases of this episode have had an audio edit from the original television broadcast.
 At the funfair when Richie realises that his wallet is missing, he originally called the fair staff "thieving bastard gypos" (a derogatory nickname from "gypsies", i.e., Romani).
 In the DVD releases the word "gypos" has been replaced with "yobbos".
 However, the scene selection chapter is still entitled "gypos".
-Within the same scene, as part of the DVD edit, as Richie says "I know what you gypsies get up to when the lights go out...", a siren is added to the audio track as a distraction from another usage of the word "gypsies".
+Within the same scene, as part of the DVD edit, as Richie says, "I know what you gypsies get up to when the lights go out...", a siren is added to the audio track as a distraction from another usage of the word "gypsies".

 These edits had already been made by the time of the repeat broadcast on BBC2 on 10 July 1992, which contain the word "yobbos", as well as the siren overdub.